 Brooklyn’s Northside Festival will feature a panel this week titled “Human v.
 Machine: Music Curation in the Next Century,” including Nue Agency’s Jesse Kirshbaum, producer Just Blaze, Syd Cohen of Next Big Sound, and Erika Elliott of Summerstage

-The post Human vs. Machine: Balancing the Mechanization of the Music Industry appeared first on SoundCTRL.
+The post Human vs. Machine: Balancing the Mechanization of the Music Industry appeared first on SoundCtrl.

 ]]>